 Now, the worst part about an older case, (aside from the fact that news articles and information is incredibly hard to find) is that it’s difficult to know exactly what the terrain and roads were like at the time that it happened.
 So I’m going to post the current google maps image that shows the different roads the Shelton’s could have taken on the night of their disappearance.
 It seems that the trailer park and the truck stop are both gone now, so I’m working off the information of 18th street, and the fact that King’s was listed to be at Exit 29 in Corbin.

 One thing you’ll notice is there are many sources of water.
 The Laurel River Lake (part of it can be seen at the top left corner) was actually being built at the time, it was under construction from 1964 until 1974.

 Could they have been lured to stop and then assaulted?
+Why did they take $600 with them?
 Maybe someone got them to stop and then afterward robbed, murdered, and possibly drove their car into the Laurel River Lake?
 It’s hard to make a car go missing… unless it’s under a few hundred feet of water.